davidcarslaw/openairmaps/README.md

   leaflet::mapOptions(...) # etc.
 ```

-### `leaflet` Tools
+### `{leaflet}` Tools

-If you are comfortable with `leaflet`, `openairmaps` provides a more
+If you are comfortable with `{leaflet}`, `{openairmaps}` provides a more
-flexible method of adding `openair` directional analysis functions; the
+flexible method of adding `{openair}` directional analysis functions;
-`addPolarMarkers()` function.
-This allows you to add a layer of polar
+the `addPolarMarkers()` function.
+This allows you to add a layer of
-plots or other directional analysis plots in a similar way that you add
+polar plots or other directional analysis plots in a similar way that
-ordinary markers using `leaflet::addMarkers()`.
-Creating `leaflet` plots
+you add ordinary markers using `leaflet::addMarkers()`.
+Creating
-in this way allows you better customisation of the output.
-In the below
+`{leaflet}` plots in this way allows you better customisation of the
-example a map is generated that allows the user to switch between wind
+output.
+In the below example a map is generated that allows the user to
-roses and polar plots, for example.
+switch between wind roses and polar plots, for example.

 ``` r
 library(openairmaps)